 You weren’t expecting that and now you’re questioning everything.
 Every idea, every decision, every plan.

 This has happened to every single one of us.
 From failed launches to events with no RSVPs, we’ve all attempted and we’ve all flopped.
 It’s a part of doing business and that won’t change.

 But what can change is how we approach our next idea.

 What if we left more room for possibility?

-What if we held space in our minds, in our hearts, and in our plans for things to go differently?
+What if we held space in our minds and in our plans for things to go differently?

 The lesson here is that finding a balance between having a clear picture of how it will all work out and allowing yourself space to accept what is and make it work for you, is the only way to get good at not giving up on your ideas.

 And that’s the goal, right?
 To continue to have the opportunity to share your ideas through your talents, your strengths, and your work.